ChristFarrell/_cm/Homework/Homework 09 211125/TheoryOfMatrix.md

 From there, Mᵢⱼ = minor matrix determinant.
 The relation between the determinant and the volume of a matrix shows that the absolute value of the determinant of a matrix is ​​equal to the volume of the parallelepiped spanned by the column (or row) vectors of the matrix.
 It is formulated as | det(A) |.
 If the determinant is positive, then the volume does not change orientation.
 If the determinant is negative, then the orientation of the object is reversed after the transformation.
 If the determinant of a matrix is ​​zero, then the matrix is ​​singular.

-### How can determinant be calculated quickly using diagonalization?
+### I. How can determinant be calculated quickly using diagonalization?
 The determinant can be calculated quickly using diagonalization when the matrix is ​​already diagonal, because the determinant is the product of the main diagonal elements.
 ```
 | a 0 0 |